-After 67 years of growth and expansion, our clients know the Veterinary Teaching Hospital is the place to go for expert, specialized treatment.
+After decades of growth and expansion, our clients know the Veterinary Teaching Hospital is the place to go for expert, specialized treatment.
 We do our job well.

 Since its beginning, the College of Veterinary Medicine has risen to national and international prominence.
 Our graduates are in great demand and many have become leaders in their profession.